codatio/codat-docs/docs/using-the-api/best-practices/implementing-a-mapping-page.md

 sidebar_label: "Mapping interface"
 ---

-Accounting platforms that your customers use normally offer them a default set of accounts (also known as chart of accounts), pre-defined to match accounting best practices.
+Accounting software that your customers use normally offer them a default set of accounts (also known as chart of accounts), pre-defined to match accounting best practices.
 Your customers then have the ability to rename and renumber these accounts, or create new ones, to match their business needs.

 This results in discrepancies of the accounts list across your customer base.
 To manage that and use accounts specific to your customers, provide your customers with an **account mapping user interface**.